haiku/website/content/guides/virtualizing/xen.md

 tags = []
 +++

 Virtual instances of operating systems are perfect for all kinds of testing purposes that need to be done in a safe and isolated environment.
-Installing Haiku in a virtual machine is a solution for people who do not want to install it on their physical computers but want to become familiar with it.
+Therefore, installing Haiku in a virtual machine is an ideal solution for people who do not want to install it on their physical computers but want to become familiar with it.

-In this guide, the Haiku operating system is being run under virtual circumstances using Ubuntu Linux, Xen and Virt-Manager. but you can use any distribution of Linux that supports Xen.
+The guide was tested on an Ubuntu Linux installation, but it should work on any Linux distribution that supports Xen.

-This tutorial, for demonstration purposes, uses an Anyboot image.
-It can be obtained [here](/get-haiku).
-Both the ISO and Anyboot images are available there.
-Verify the checksums to make sure the downloaded files are not corrupted.
+This tutorial uses an Anyboot image for demonstration purposes.
+Both the ISO and the Anyboot image can be obtained [here](/get-haiku).
+Make sure to verify the checksums in order to make sure that your downloaded files are not corrupted.

 ##### Go to section